 Hit single version by Jack Jones (MOR #18 1971).

-From the wiki: “A native of Ontario, Oregon, Cathy Carlson appeared on ‘The Tonight Show’ in the late 1960s and early ‘70s, and on the annual Jerry Lewis Telethon for Muscular Dystrophy as a regular performer for several years.
-Carlson and Lewis were good friends and he was her daughter’s godfather.
+From the wiki: “A native of Ontario, Oregon, Cathy Carlson appeared regularly as a performer on ‘The Tonight Show’ in the late 1960s and early ‘70s, and on the annual Jerry Lewis Telethon for Muscular Dystrophy.
+Carlson and Lewis were such good friends, he became her daughter’s godfather.
 ‘Let Me Be the One’ (co-written by Paul Williams) was recorded in December 1970 and released in 1971 as the B-side to Carlson’s single, ‘God Bless the Child’.”

 First recorded by Petula Clark (1965).

 Hit version by Chris Montez (US #22/MOR #2 1966).

 From the wiki: “Petula Clark’s professional career began as an entertainer on BBC Radio during World War II.
 During the 1950s she started recording in French and having international success in both French and English, with such songs as ‘The Little Shoemaker’ and ‘With All My Heart’.
 During the 1960s she became known globally for her popular upbeat hits, including ‘Downtown’, ‘I Know a Place’, ‘Don’t Sleep in the Subway’.
 ‘Call Me’ first appeared as the title cut on a Petula Clark EP released in 1965 by Pye in the UK.